audiolion/audiolion.github.io/_posts/2016-12-02-optimize-queries-django.markdown

 def save(self, *args, **kwargs):
     attendees = self.get_registered_attendees()
     if self.attendee.pk not in attendees:
+        raise ValidationError(
-        raise ValidationError("Cannot register attendance for a user without an approved registration for the event.") super(AttendanceRecord, self).save(*args, **kwargs)
+          ("Cannot register attendance for a user without", "an approved registration for the event."))
+    super(AttendanceRecord, self).save(*args, **kwargs)
 ```